-Quality Rating: Needs Improvement
+Quality Rating: Satisfactory

-18. Were stakeholders and national partners fully engaged in the decision-making, implementation and monitoring of the project?

-- 3: Only national systems (i.e., procurement, monitoring, evaluation, etc.) were used to fully implement and monitor the project.
-All relevant stakeholders and partners were fully and actively engaged in the process, playing a lead role in project decision-making, implementation and monitoring. (both must be true) - 2: National systems (i.e., procurement, monitoring, evaluation, etc.) were used to implement and monitor the project (such as country office support or project systems) were also used, if necessary.
-All relevant stakeholders and partners were actively engaged in the process, playing an active role in project decision-making, implementation and monitoring. (both must be true) - 1: There was relatively limited or no engagement with national stakeholders and partners in the decision-making, implementation and/or monitoring of the project. - Not Applicable
+Were stakeholders and national partners fully engaged in the decision-making, implementation and monitoring of project?
+3: Only national systems (i.e., procurement, monitoring, evaluation, etc.) were used to fully implement and monitor the project.
+All relevant stakeholders and partners were fully and actively engaged in the process, playing a lead role in project decision-making, implementation and monitoring. (both must be true) 2: National systems (i.e., procurement, monitoring, evaluation, etc.) were used to implement and monitor the project (such as country office support or project systems) were also used, if necessary.
+All relevant stakeholders and partners were actively engaged in the process, playing an active role in project decision-making, implementation and monitoring. (both must be true) 1: There was relatively limited or no engagement with national stakeholders and partners in the decision-making, implementation and/or monitoring of the project.
+Not Applicable Ev ridence: а The project modality was one of country support to nutrional implementation and as such only some national systems were utilized.